-Imagine feeling safe and comfortable walking into any food market, restaurant, or fine dining establishment on your own and being able to relax and fully enjoy the experience.
+Imagine feeling safe and comfortable walking into any food market, new restaurant, or fine dining establishment on your own and being able to relax and fully enjoy the experience.

 How much do you stand to gain in terms of freedom and experience?
 Regardless of how much anxiety the idea gives you now, it's possible.

 The following tips are based on exposure practices, which can help you gradually reduce your fear of specific situations, such as going out to eat alone.